 Admission to the Morris Online Learning program as a PSEO student is not the same as admission to the on-campus Morris PSEO program.
 If you wish to take on-campus classes through the PSEO program, you must apply to the on-campus program.
 On-campus PSEO students may take online courses with the permission of the PSEO Adviser.

 COURSES AND CREDITS

 In working out a balanced program, consider that a full-time high school load is generally six high school classes per day.
 A full-time load at Morris is 12 to 15 credits per semester.
 One way to think about college credits is that four Morris semester credits are usually equal to one year of high school coursework.

 EXPECTATIONS FOR COLLEGE COURSEWORK

 The courses and credits you take and the grades you earn as a PSEO student become part of your permanent University of Minnesota transcript and may influence your future academic career, such as acceptance to college, graduate and professional programs, and scholarship opportunities.
-For each credit, expect two to three hours of homework per week.
+For each credit, expect three hours of academic work per week.
 A typical college course is four credits so you can expect twelve hours of academic work per week from one course.
 See Expected Student Academic Work per Credit policy

 EXPECTATIONS OF MORRIS ONLINE LEARNING PSEO STUDENTS

 - Plan schedules with high school counselors

 - Plan for three hours of academic work per credit per week

 - Be self-motivated, well-organized, and able to work independently